ryandem1/aoc2023/README.md

 Will there be a lot of code duplication? potentially, but that is just how the cookie crumbles today.
 I actually prefer to keep solutions as separate as possible (unless I can use an entire solution as a black-box)

+Every day's input is just an input path.
+Some days may take optional positional arguments, but that is just to be used for black-box modification of certain variables.
+The overall solution will still only require an input path.

 ## How to Run a Day's Solution
 To run a specific day's solution, follow these steps: